typedb/typedb-dependencies/images/docker/ubuntu-3x/README.md

 ./assemble-deploy-all.sh
 ```

-This script automatically assembles and publishes all platform-specific images with a multi-arch image (both `$VERSION` and `latest` tags).
+This script automatically assembles and publishes all platform-specific images with a multi-arch image.

+Note that there is no `latest` tag preparation as multiple Ubuntu image versions can be supported in parallel for different purposes.

 #### Separate steps